suzukiak1112/amr_io_tools/README.md

 The code reads the data file and extracts some values.
 - First of all, the code starts with iimporting necessary modules:
   ```
-  import matplotlib.pyplot as plt
-  import matplotlib.gridspec as gridspec
   import numpy as np
   import h5py
   import read_model